BryanAim/agribros/README.md

-# AgriBros
+# AgroCulture
-- AgriBros is new way of trading Agricultural products .
+- AgroCulture is new way of trading Agricultural products .
 - It will help farmers to commertialize their product on a online digital platform to increase the radius of their market .
 - The main motto is to cut loose all the commission consumed by the third party people involved in journey of the product to the consumer.